-In 2018, Wilsonville tested 33 homes built 1983-1987 and found none above the action limit.
-These tests show that Wilsonville's drinking water is being properly treated for corrosion control in the distribution system.
-Testing takes place again in 2021.
+In 2021, Wilsonville tested 32 pre-approved sample sites and found none above the action limit.
+This shows that Wilsonville's water is being properly treated for corrosion control in the distribution system.
+Testing takes place again in 2024.

-Proper corrosion control practices are maintained by public water systems to protect consumers from potential lead and copper contamination within private plumbing systems.
+Corrosion control practices are maintained by public water systems to protect consumers from potential lead and copper contamination within private plumbing systems.